 If you are not ready to approach an agency, there are websites that help bloggers turn their posts into video.

 Wibbitz automatically summarises posts in video format.
 However, as with most automated tools, it does have limitations.
-Commissioning your own video give you control over an aesthetic that isn't incongruous to your brand.
+Commissioning your own video gives you control over an aesthetic that isn't incongruous to your brand.

-Video is a great opportunity to reach new audiences.
-It is estimated that 65 per cent of people are considered “visual learners".
+Video presents the opportunity to reach new audiences.
+It is estimated that 65 percent of people are considered “visual learners".
 Vlogging is one way to share information in a way that your target audience will find more digestible.

 Transforming your written content in this way is an easy task, ideal for your first foray into video.

 Enjoy increased viewership, brand awareness, and customers down the line.